davorg/dmp/chapters/chapter08.md

 will be far more complex.

-The first assumption that we have made about HTML is that all tags start and fin- ish on the same line.
+The first assumption that we have made about HTML is that all tags start and finish on the same line.
 You only need to look at a few web pages to see how optimistic that is.
 Many HTML tags have a number of attributes and can be spread out over a number of lines.
 Take this tag for example: